josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 <code-example header="src/app/heroes/heroes.component.html (add)" path="toh-pt6/src/app/heroes/heroes.component.html" region="add"></code-example>

-In response to a click event, call the component's click handler, `add()`, and then clear the input field so that it's ready for another name.
+In response to a click event, call the component's click handler, `add()`, and then clear the input field so that it is ready for another name.
 Add the following to the `HeroesComponent` class:

 <code-example header="src/app/heroes/heroes.component.ts (add)" path="toh-pt6/src/app/heroes/heroes.component.ts" region="add"></code-example>

-When the given name isn't blank, the handler creates an object based on the hero's name.
+When the given name is not blank, the handler creates an object based on the hero's name.
 The handler passes the object name to the service's `addHero()` method.

 When `addHero()` creates a new object, the `subscribe()` callback receives the new hero and pushes it into to the `heroes` list for display.